withrawi/rawi/man/rawi.1.md

 **rawi exec** [*options*]

 **Description:**
 Convert natural language descriptions into executable CLI commands.
 Describe what you want to accomplish and get the right command with safety validation and optional dry-run mode.
 Supports interactive prompts when no description is provided and can read from piped input.
+Automatically detects and handles commands that require interactive input, such as password prompts and passphrases.

 **Arguments:**